 Amendment and Termination of the 2015 Plan.
 No awards may be granted under the 2015 Plan after the tenth anniversary of the effective date of the plan.
 The Board or the Committee may amend, suspend or terminate the 2015 Plan at any time, except that no amendment may be made without the approval of the Company's stockholders if stockholder approval is required by any federal or state law or regulation or by the rules of any stock exchange on which the Common Stock may then be listed, or if the amendment, alteration or other change materially increases the benefits accruing to participants, increases the number of shares available under the 2015 Plan or modifies the requirements for participation under the 2015 Plan, or if the Board or Committee its discretion determines that obtaining such stockholders approval is for any reason advisable.
-No amendment or terminate outstanding awards at any time, except that no amendment or termination of outstanding award may, without the written consent of the participant, reduce or diminish the value of an outstanding award.
+No amendment or termination of the 2015 Plan may, without the written consent of the participant, reduce or diminish the value of an outstanding award.
 The Committee may amend or terminate outstanding awards at any time, except that no amendment or termination of outstanding award may, without the written consent of the participant, reduce or diminish the value of such outstanding awards.